randomsilo/brash/README.md

-# hasty
+# brash

-Hasty is a tool for quickly building sqlite backed APIs
+Brash is a tool for quickly building an API project.
+It is evolving to include other boilerplate code including markup.
+The code is increase productivity.

 ## How to Use